superfliege/azure-docs.de-de/articles/cognitive-services/Labs/Conversation-Learner/tutorials/demo-password-reset.md

 ### <a name="open-the-demo"></a>Öffnen der Demo

-Klicken Sie in der App-Liste der Webbenutzeroberfläche auf „Demotutorial: Kennwortzurücksetzung“.
+Klicken Sie in der Modellliste der Webbenutzeroberfläche auf „Demotutorial: Kennwortzurücksetzung“.

 ### <a name="actions"></a>Actions